‘Tis the season for soups! For those who are now experiencing cold weather, this soup is for you.

 Instructions

-3. Add the carrots, potatoes, and cauliflower.
-Cook until vegetables are chopstick-tender (about 10-12 minutes).
+Add the Vegetables: Add carrots, potatoes, and cauliflower to the pot.
+Simmer until the vegetables are tender when pierced with a chopstick (about 10-12 minutes).

 Notes